mherchel/herchel.com/src/blog/notes-on-css-grid/index.md

 ### FR unit

 The "fr" in the `fr` unit stands for *fraction*.
-Grid will split up the units according to the sum of all the `fr` units in the row, and then divvy them up according to each column's count.
+Grid create an amount of identical width units equal to the sum of all the `fr` units in the row, and then it will assign the width of the column based on how many `fr` units are assigned to it.

 So, if I have a three columns that each have `1fr` width, they will each be 33.33% wide.
-If they each have `2fr`, their width will also be the same because they're all equal.
+If they each have `2fr`, their width will be the same because they're still all equal to each other.

 If the first column is `2fr` and the next two columns are each `1fr`, then the first column will take up 50%, and the next two will each take up 25%.